How Can Parents Help Their Kids Avoid Car Crashes And Injuries

 However, your teen should understand that dangerous, irresponsible behavior behind the wheel has consequences.
 Do not be afraid to revoke his or her driving privileges.
 You can also offer rewards for avoiding citations or showing responsible driving etiquette.

-If the worst happens and your child suffers an injury due to a negligent motorist, contact The Law Office of Brian K. Branch.
+If the worst happens and your child suffers an injury due to a negligent motorist, contact The Law Office of Brian K. Branch, PC.
 An Albuquerque car accident attorney will evaluate your case, gather evidence, interview witnesses and help you pursue the maximum compensation.
-Schedule a free initial consultation today by calling 505-764-9710.
+Schedule a free initial consultation today by calling 505-207-4401.